dreymonde/Operacjas/README.md

 1. Silent condition (`SilentCondition<T>`) that causes another condition to not enqueue its dependency.
 If we take our `LoggedInCondition` example, making `SilentCondition<LoggedInCondition>` will only check if the user is already logged in, and if he's not, it will **not** generate `LoginOperation`.
 2. No cancelled dependencies condition (`NoCancelledDependencies`) specifies that every operation dependency must have succeeded without cancelling.
 If any dependency was cancelled, the target operation will be cancelled.
 Be careful, this will apply only to **cancelled** dependencies, not to the failed ones.
+3. No failed dependencies condition (`NoFailedDependencies`) - kind of obvious one.
+Again, be careful - this will apply only to **failed** dependencies, not to the cancelled one.
+If you want that kind of behavior too, make sure to call `cancel(with: error)` instead of just `cancel()`.

 ### Tips and tricks
 - If your operation is failed, simply call `finishWithError(error: ErrorType?)` method instead of just `finish()` (you can also call `finish(errors: [ErrorType])`), that will be indicate that even though your operation have entered the `finished` state, it failed to do it's job.